dimritium/Feedify/README.md

 Twython library is used for authentication purpose and getting user feeds, materializeCSS to materialize the ui (yeah a fan of material guidelines).After the user authenticates this app starts a thread for that user which collects latest feeds after some minutes.
 This app is still in beta!
 For bugs or hugs feel free to connect!
 Thank you.
 **A user must wait for 5 mins for content to update,(in some conditions)** thats the delay in fetching tweets as twitter has limit of 15 request per 15 mins
 ### Note:
-* There was a bug due to which tweets had date of 28 August, I hope further tweets date issue is be fixed
+* There was a bug due to which tweets had date of 28 August, I hope further tweets date issue to be fixed (users signed up after 29 Aug won't face issues), date issue patch is directly on production server not on GitHub
 * You won't be able to run this by cloning as:
   * Settings file is missing (contains important data)